GraphicsPrinciples/IBC2022/README.md

 ### Back up example - Capmatinib NSCLC MET mutations

-If you do not have an example you can work on the following [example](https://github.com/GraphicsPrinciples/webinar/tree/main/Capmatinib_NSCLC_MET_mutations)
+If you do not have an example you can work on the following [Capmatinib example](Capmatinib.md)

 ## Any questions?